NeuroSynqt™ Training Institute

 Developed by Linda Meredith

-Most approaches focus on insight, symptom management, or regulation in isolation, but do not address how the brain organises under developmental conditions.
+Most approaches focus on insight, symptom management, or regulation in isolation.
+They don't address how the brain organises under developmental conditions.

 Write your awesome label here.